Study a new democracy in the making

 Georgia is an ancient country that sits at the crossroads of Europe and Asia.
 Given its geographical position, Georgia is a multinational myriad of cultural influences.
 Georgian traditions of poetry, dance and hospitality have always attracted European poets and writers.
 Tolstoy, Pushkin, and Alexander Dumas have all written about their adventures in Georgia.

 After more than 100 years in the Russian Empire and another 70 in the USSR, Georgia regained its independence in 1991.
 It is now a member of the UN, the WTO, and the Council of Europe.
 Since 1991, Georgia has struggled to build a new society, a market economy, and democratic governance.
-The current President, Misha Saakashvili, is a US-educated lawyer, who was re-elected in January 2008 for his second 5-year term.
+The current President, Giorgi Margvelashvili, was elected in the fall of 2013, to serve a 5-year term.

 The host city of Tbilisi was founded more than 1500 years ago, and today boasts a population nearing 1.5 million.
 It has all the modern conveniences, from ATMs and restaurants to jazz clubs and concert halls.
 Georgian food is a particular delight, with multiple influences from the Middle East and Europe.
 Tbilisi is a safe city and transport is easy by subway and bus.
 There will nevertheless be proper security briefings for students.

 The program was launched in 1996.
 Along with Williams College and Wellesley College, Mount Holyoke established a student exchange with Tbilisi State University, the premier higher educational institution in Georgia.
 A professor from one of the three US colleges will accompany students.
 The program is designed for students in all disciplines.
 There is no language requirement.